Supply Chain · Bunbury

 How to choose a developer in Bunbury

 Look for a developer who understands bulk export logistics and port operations, because the value sits in the part generic SCM ignores.
 Ask how they'd source berth and vessel data and model a demurrage clock.
 South West exporters value honesty, so trust a developer who says generic SCM is fine for a road-and-warehouse chain.
-This software connects to ERP (Enterprise Resource Planning), a warehouse management system, inventory management software and business intelligence dashboards, so confirm those links are in scope.
+This software connects to ERP (Enterprise Resource Planning), a warehouse management system, inventory management software and business intelligence (BI) dashboards, so confirm those links are in scope.

 The benefits